Higher Vector Bundles: Future directions and open problems

 \subsection{Existence of cleavages and the derived equivalence}

 The Dold-Kan and the Grothendieck correspondences are equivalences of categories, but they also induce equivalences at the derived level.
-We briefly discuss here a derived version of our main theorem, which will be addressed in \cite{dht}.

-Given a higher vector bundle $q: V\to G$, in order to define a representation up to homotopy, we have used a normal weakly flat cleavage, and even though every VB-groupoid has such a cleavage, it turns out that higher vector bundles may not admit a cleavage at all.
+Similarly, a derived version of our main theorem will be addressed in \cite{dht}.
+Given a higher vector bundle $q: V\to G$, in order to define a representation up to homotopy, we have used a normal weakly flat cleavage, but we have seen in Example \ref{ex:es} that higher vector bundles may not admit a cleavage at all.